3lvia/grid-tariff-api/README.md

 ### Table 'publicholiday'
 This table contains public holidays.
 (For these days the cheapest variable price element valid for the day is used, for all hours of the day).

+### Table 'meteringpointproduct'
+This table contains information about meteringpoints and their current gridtariffs.

 ## Overview of solution folders